 Is the project likely to result in changes in flow or volume in any water body or aquifer?
-Consider changes in vegetation, ⊠ No ⇒ Explain below why you believe "No" is the appropriate answer. □ Yes ⇒ Explain below what aspect of the question triggered a "Yes" response; blocking of recharge by new AND grading, filling, discharges, ⇒ Complete Part 4 - Detailed Analysis water use, etc. □ Maybe ⇒ Describe below how you plan to obtain the information needed to move to a definitive "Yes" or "No" prior to the final submission on your application.
+Consider changes in vegetation, blocking of recharge by new impervious surfaces, grading, filling, discharges, water use, etc. ⊠ No ⇒ Explain below why you believe "No" is the appropriate answer. □ Yes ⇒ Explain below what aspect of the question triggered a "Yes" response; AND ⇒ Complete Part 4 - Detailed Analysis □ Maybe ⇒ Describe below how you plan to obtain the information needed to move to a definitive "Yes" or "No" prior to the final submission on your application.